 The Timing of Texas Notices — When Work Done/Materials Shipped, or Invoiced?

-Calculating Texas notice deadlines requires you to count from the month when work was done.
+You need to count from the month when you did work to calculate the Texas notice deadlines.
 The Texas rules talk about work in “calendar months,” but of course, projects don’t cleanly operate according to calendar months.
 Contractors and suppliers that work on or provide to jobs across different months, and then invoice.
 What happens when you work in one month, but invoice in the next?
-Or when you can’t even figure out whether the work was done on the 30th of one month or the 1st of the next?!
+Or when you can’t even figure out whether you did work on the 30th day of one month or the 1st of the next?!

-The answer is the same regardless of whether the invoice is before the materials are delivered, or after.
-Or before the work is performed, or after.
+The answer is the same regardless of whether the invoice is before the delivery of materials, or after.
+Or before the performance, or after.
 Or when an invoice includes materials/work that cuts across multiple months.
 The way that Texas laws work is that it is the work/materials itself that matter and when they were provided.
 The invoice date may help you keep track of this, but when push comes to shove, it’s got to line up to the work.

 Should You Send An Invoice or Billing Item with the Texas Monthly Notice?

-Texas is not very picky about what must be contained on or must be included with a Texas monthly notice.
+Texas is not very picky about what a Texas monthly notice must contain or include.
 The contents of the notice are pretty unregulated, and in fact, you may be able to not send any notice at all and just send a copy of your invoice!
 This is what led someone to ask on our Expert Center whether they were required to send their invoice with the Texas monthly notice, or whether they should.

 The law requiring notice states “A copy of the statement or billing in the usual and customary form is sufficient as notice under this section.”
 However, as pointed out in the expert answer, “These sections do not state that a statement, billing, or invoice must be included when notice is sent.
 Rather, they state that a copy of the statement, billing, or invoice may be sent in place of monthly notice.”